osamaali-sys/Mapping_Earthquakes/README.md

 # RESOURCES

-Language : javascript, D3.js

-Sources: MapBox
+HTML, Javascript, CSS, GeoJSON, Leflet.js and MapBox

 ## Purpose
 The purpose of this project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.